qmin80/hackatom-seoul-ws/README.md

 #### Testing timeout scenario

-1. Stop the Hermes relayer process and send another staking delegation transaction using interchain accounts, as in the example provided above.
+1. Stop the relayer process and send another staking delegation transaction using interchain accounts, as in the example provided above.

 2. Wait for approx. 1 minute for the timeout to elapse.

 3. Restart the relayer process

     ```bash
+    # hermes
     make start-hermes-rly

+    # go relayer
+    make start-golang-rly
     ```

 4. Observe the packet timeout and relayer reacting appropriately (issuing a MsgTimeout to testchain `hackatom`).

-5. Due to the nature of ordered channels, the timeout will subsequently update the state of the channel to `STATE_CLOSED`.
+5. :exclamation: Due to the nature of ordered channels, the timeout will subsequently update the state of the channel to `STATE_CLOSED`.
 Observe both channel ends by querying the IBC channels for each node.

     ```bash